bash1997/100-days-of-code/r1-log.md

 ### R1D11
 i am catching up in the python projects. today i created a blind bid and by tonigh i will be finished with day 10 and created a python calculator

+### R1D12
+taking a break from python and working on web dev. started workig on a quicks page to add to my site to use on social or just as a shortcut to find relevance projects